JetBrains/Qodana/topics/cloud-Introduction.md

 Below is a short list of use-cases when Qodana Cloud comes in handy.

 **You are responsible for product quality.**
-In case you primary job is management rather than coding, you should know the answer to the "How things are going?" question at any time.
+In case your primary job is management rather than coding, you should know the answer to the "How things are going?" question at any time.
 You can track the development process using reports from version control systems, bug trackers, and during meetings.
 Still, monitoring of software quality is missing, and you can only refer to conclusions from your team leaders or architects.
 Looking at the code cannot help you in this case.
 Also, collecting information about quality